Artist in Residence Grants

 These awards support the residency of an individual artist in a UK university or museum in order to foster a creative collaboration between the artist and the staff and/or students of that institution.
 The term ‘artist’ encompasses visual artists, creative writers, musicians, poets and other producers of original creative work.

 The maximum value of an award is £15,000.
 The grants provide a stipend of up to £12,500 for the artist and consumable costs, such as artist’s materials, of up to £2500.
-Travel to and from the host department for the artist is covered by the stipend.

 A typical residency would be for ten months based on the artist being present at the host institution for two days per week.
 Residencies of a shorter duration, with the artist present for a higher number of days per week, are also possible.